Table of contents

 Although IPv4 internet addresses might be exhausted, we still have ways to go before IPv6 becomes the standard Internet Protocol.
 While we wait for the technology and internet service providers to catch up, we have no other option but to work with what we have.
 Luckily, what we have is convenient and familiar.

 Leasing is the gold standard for those wanting to monetize unused IP addresses and those in need of clean and reputable IPs.
-The IPXO Marketplace is the world’s first IP monetization and lease platform that serves both lessors and lessees.
+The IPXO Platform is the world’s first IP monetization and lease platform that serves both lessors and lessees.
 Lessors can turn their dormant IP addresses into profit, and lessees can use these unused IPs to scale their operations.

 Reusing IP addresses helps build a sustainable internet that is not paralyzed by the lack of essential resources.
 Fortunately, plenty of IPv4 addresses are still unused.
-IPXO’s Marketplace can offer millions of reputable IPs that are ready as soon as you are.

 The future of IPv6

-• Dual IP stacking: Network hardware runs IPv4 and IPv6 simultaneously
+- Dual IP stacking: Network hardware runs IPv4 and IPv6 simultaneously

-• Tunneling: IPv6 data packets are encapsulated within IPv4 packets
+- Tunneling: IPv6 data packets are encapsulated within IPv4 packets

-• Network Address Translation-Protocol Translation: IPv4 packets are translated into IPv6 packets, or IPv6 packets are translated into IPv4 packets
+- Network Address Translation-Protocol Translation: IPv4 packets are translated into IPv6 packets, or IPv6 packets are translated into IPv4 packets

-According to Google’s Per-Country IPv6 adoption statistics (September 2021), India is the number-one country in the world by IPv6 adoption at 62.82%, followed by Malaysia (54.56%), Germany (50.91%), Taiwan (48.39%) and Vietnam (48.58%).
+According to Google’s Per-Country IPv6 adoption statistics (May 2024), France is the number-one country in the world by IPv6 adoption at 75.02%, followed by Germany (73.3%), India (69.84%), Malaysia (66.52%) and Saudi Arabia (62.22%).
 The US is currently at 45.75%.

 Conclusion